Ambien Addiction Treatment Center in Rome, GA

 Therapy and Rehabilitation Programs

-After detox, therapy and rehab programs help people stay drug-free.
+After detox, therapy through a rehab program helps people stay drug-free.
 These programs teach skills to manage sleep issues without Ambien.
 They also address reasons for drug use.

-Common therapy types Fairland Recovery Center uses include:
+Common therapy types we use at Fairland Recovery Center include:

 - Cognitive Behavioral Therapy (CBT)